no-trbl-2-u/Axiomancer-2.0/issues.md

 - Game functionality -> Whenever a user defeats an enemy, give them 150 experience points
 - Game functionality -> Whenever a user reaches 1000 experience points, increase their level by 1, give them 5 "unassignedStatPoints" then reset experience points down to 0
 - Game functionality -> Whenever a user "Levels up" give them 5 stat points to assign (add 5 points to "unassignedStatPoints")
+- Game functionality -> Fix the map selection.
+The player STARTS in the fishing village.
+So it doesn't matter if we click "Small Fishing Village", because that's where the user is.
+Eventually, after the player unlocks all the nodes in the Small Fishing Village, the player will unlock the next map.
+- Game functionality -> Make completed nodes unclickable
 - Tech Debt -> New characters should have 0 "availableSkills"
 - Testing -> Fix the debug window so that the next event is whatever is selected in the dropdown
 - Testing -> Expand the "debug" window to include: